Tyler Adams: 2019–20 season

 A groin injury kept Adams sidelined for the summer of 2019 and the first half of the 2019–20 Bundesliga season.
 He returned for the last game before winter break, playing 86 minutes in a 3–1 victory over FC Augsburg.
 On March 10, Adams made his UEFA Champions League debut in the second leg game against Tottenham Hotspur, when he entered in the 56th minute as a substitute for Nordi Mukiele who sustained a head injury.
 Adams missed the first leg due to a minor calf injury.
 The game finished 3–0 (4–0 on aggregate) with Leipzig victorious and advancing to the next round.

 On August 13, 2020, Adams scored the winning goal for Leipzig in a 2–1 win over Atlético Madrid, helping the club advance to the semifinals of the UEFA Champions League for the first time.

 Leeds United

 Adams joined Leeds United on a five-year contract for a reported £20 million transfer fee on July 6, 2022.
 He made his league debut for Leeds on August 6 as part of the starting line-up in their season opener, a 2–1 home win over Wolverhampton Wanderers.
+After impressing for several months in the center of midfield, Adams damaged his hamstring in a training session prior to Leeds’ March 18 win over Wolves and had surgery on his hamstring later that month.
+He did not play for the club or internationally for the remainder of the season.

+Bournemouth

+On August 20, 2023, Adams signed for Premier League club Bournemouth on a five-year deal.

+Adams was named Bournemouth's Player of the Month for February 2025.